danielpaulus/go-ios/README.md

 - use Accessibility Inspector APIs

 ```
+ Options:
+  -v --verbose   Enable Debug Logging.
+  -t --trace     Enable Trace Logging (dump every message).
+  --nojson       Disable JSON output (default).
+  -h --help      Show this screen.
+  --udid=<udid>  UDID of the device.

 The commands work as following:
         The default output of all commands is JSON.
 Should you prefer human readable outout, specify the --nojson option with your command.
         By default, the first device found will be used for a command unless you specify a --udid=some_udid switch.
         Specify -v for debug logging and -t for dumping every message.

    ios listen [options]                                               Keeps a persistent connection open and notifies about newly connected or disconnected devices.
    ios list [options] [--details]                                     Prints a list of all connected device's udids.
 If --details is specified, it includes version, name and model of each device.